-Note that for preparing unlabeled fungi, unlabeled glucose and unlabeled sodium nitrate can be used.

 1.2) Growth of the fungal materials

 1.2.1) Transfer a small amount of fungi from the storage onto a YPD plate using an inoculating loop in a laminar flow hood.
 Keep the culture at 30 °C for 2 days in an incubator.